-My green beans wrapped with bacon are an elegant and delicious side dish or appetizer.
+My green beans wrapped with bacon strips are an elegant and delicious side dish or appetizer.
 A great way to turn plain green beans into something special and wow your guests.
 Only 4 ingredients and just 4g net carbs!

 Table of Contents